anjalig21/Unbeatable-Tic-Tac-Toe/README.md

 # Unbeatable-Tic-Tac-Toe
-This is an unbeatable tic-tac-toe game created with the minimax algorithm.
+Developed an unbeatable tic-tac-toe game created with the minimax algorithm.

 ## Demo
 ![](Tic-Tac-Toe/tic-tac-toe.gif)